TheoBendixson/MetalPixelArtShaderDemo/README.md

 I want to show people an alternative to the mainstream, a way to build games and game engines that is less abstract, more simple, and more direct.
 I use a minimal form of C++, so it's more like straight C programming for most of the logic that runs on the CPU.

 If you've never seen something like this before and find yourself somewhat put off by it, I encourage you to be patient with it and give it a try.
 You might find that you enjoy having such direct control over the way your software works.
-I certainly do and will never go back to my old object oriented ways!
+I certainly do.

+If you don't like it, that's fine too.
+As I said, there are already plenty of examples of how to do this the object oriented way.
+Apple's demos are object oriented by default.
+I figured the world could use more examples that aren't object oriented to balance out the culture.